McGovern7/portfolio-app-frontend/README.md

 - With additional built-in packages, I can easily scale my app with features like caching, load balancing, rate limiting, and automated backups.
 - Having never used React prior to this, I have created a modular, scalable, and accessible app.
 This app is much more complex than anything I have built in the past, even apps I created in a group
 - I can jump-start future web apps with the components I created for this project (Button, Navbar, Sidebar, etc)
- - Given React’s wealth of libraries, tools, and extensions, there are always new techniques I can and implement.
+- Given React’s wealth of libraries, tools, and extensions, there are always new techniques I can integrate.